Alexanderfem/PromoGen/README.md

 # PromoGen

-PromoGen is a tool designed to generate nitro promos using OperaGX.
+PromoGen is a tool designed to generate nitro promos by abusing OperaGX's api.

 ## Usage